-- 5a) Examples of puzzle defects include: popped parts, pieces twisted in place, and detached screws/caps/stickers. - 5b) If a puzzle defect occurs during an attempt, the competitor may choose to either repair the defect and continue the attempt, or to stop the attempt. - 5b1) If a competitor chooses to repair the puzzle, they must repair only the defective parts.
+• 5a) Examples of puzzle defects include: popped parts, pieces twisted in place, and detached screws/caps/stickers.

+• 5b) If a puzzle defect occurs during an attempt, the competitor may choose to either repair the defect and continue the attempt, or to stop the attempt.

+- 5b1) If a competitor chooses to repair the puzzle, they must repair only the defective parts.
 Tools and/or parts of other puzzles must not be used to repair the original puzzle.
 Penalty: disqualification of the attempt (DNF). - 5b2) Any repair to a puzzle must not give the competitor an advantage in solving the puzzle.
-Penalty: disqualification of the attempt (DNF). - 5b3) Permitted repairs: - 5b3a) If any parts have fallen out or moved out of place, the competitor may place them back. - 5b3b) If, after repairing the puzzle but before the end of the attempt, the competitor finds that the puzzle is unsolvable, they may disassemble and reassemble a maximum of 4 pieces to make the puzzle solvable. - 5b3c) If the puzzle is unsolvable, and can be made solvable by rotating a single corner piece, the competitor may correct the corner piece by twisting it in place without disassembling the puzzle. - 5b4) During a blindfolded phase (see Regulation B4), all repairs must be performed blindfolded.
-Penalty: disqualification of the attempt (DNF). - 5b5) If at the end of the attempt some parts of the puzzle are physically detached or not fully placed, the following regulations apply: - 5b5a) If one or more parts without colored faces are affected, the puzzle is considered solved. - 5b5b) If one part with one colored face is affected, the puzzle is considered solved. - 5b5c) If more than one part with one colored face is affected, the puzzle is considered unsolved (DNF). - 5b5d) If one or more parts with more than one colored face are affected, the puzzle is considered unsolved (DNF). - 5b5e) Regulations $\underline{5b5c}$ and $\underline{5b5d}$ supersede $\underline{5b5a}$ and $\underline{5b5b}$.
+Penalty: disqualification of the attempt (DNF). - 5b3) Permitted repairs: - 5b3a) If any parts have fallen out or moved out of place, the competitor may place them back. - 5b3b) If the competitor repairs the puzzle but finds that the puzzle is unsolvable later during the solve, they may disassemble and reassemble a maximum of 4 pieces to make the puzzle solvable. - 5b3c) If the puzzle is unsolvable, and can be made solvable by rotating a single corner piece, the competitor may correct the corner piece by twisting it in place without disassembling the puzzle. - 5b4) During a blindfolded phase (see Regulation B4), all repairs must be performed blindfolded.
+Penalty: disqualification of the attempt (DNF). - 5b5) If some parts of the puzzle are physically detached or not fully placed at the end of the solve, the following regulations apply: - 5b5a) If one or more parts without colored faces are affected, the puzzle is considered solved. - 5b5b) If one part with one colored face is affected, the puzzle is considered solved.

+- 5b5c) If more than one part with one colored face is affected, the puzzle is considered unsolved (DNF). - 5b5d) If one or more parts with more than one colored face are affected, the puzzle is considered unsolved (DNF). - 5b5e) Regulations 5b5c and 5b5d supersede 5b5a and 5b5b.